martinmicunda/mm-angular-exception-handler/README.md

 For more information on SemVer, please visit <http://semver.org/>.

 ## Contributing
 Please submit all pull requests the against master branch.
-If your unit test contains JavaScript patches or features, you should include relevant unit tests.
+If your code contains JavaScript patches or features, you should include relevant unit tests.
+See [CONTRIBUTING](CONTRIBUTING.md) file more details.
 Thanks!

 ## License